RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 #### Built in mix-ins

-Currently there are only a few built in mix-in and they are there mostly for the demonstration purposes.
-One is a simple logging mix-in, two count characters and words and add the count to the result, and one is still being written.
-Once a good set of built in mix-in is ready I will update this section.
-Meanwhile here is a little bit of documentation on how to use them.
+Currently there are only about seven built in mix ins.
+Here is the list with a short description for each:
+* adddefaultslots - can be used to inject slot(s) with hard coded values
+* changeintent - can be used to change the matched intent to another one
+* charactercount - counts the characters in the matched utterance and attaches this count to the result
+* findRegEx - still a work in progress
+* noop - a simple logging mix in.
+Does not modify the result in any way, simply logs it to console
+* removeslots - removes all matched slots from the result
+* wordcount counts the words in the matched utterance and attaches this count to the result

 Imagine that you update you config.json file to add the mixIns section like this: